 - in dealing with frequent changes

-compete with less emotional baggage.
+compete while carrying less baggage.

 Manager and cowokers naturally have a lower expectation of older techies.
 Grandma’s wisdom — she always remind me that I don’t have to always benchmark myself against younger team members.
 In some teams, I can follow her advice.